ImageNet Challenging Classification with the Raspberry Pi: An Incremental Local Stochastic Gradient Descent Algorithm: Incremental local stochastic gradient descent

 \subsection{Incremental local stochastic gradient descent}

-Our proposed local SGD (denoted by $k$SGD) splits the training data block into $k$ partitions using $k$means algorithm \cite{macqueen_1967} and then it learns local SGD models in data partitions in parallel way on multi-core computers.
+As illustration in Fig. \ref{fig:ksgd}, our proposed local SGD (denoted by $k$SGD) uses $k$means \cite{macqueen_1967} to divide the training data block into $k$ partitions and then it learns local SGD models in data partitions in parallel way on multi-core computers.

 \IncMargin{1em} \DecMargin{1em}

 Algorithms \ref{alg:localsgd} and \ref{alg:pred-localsgd} describe the $k$ local SGD learning stage and prediction, respectively.

 The $k$ local SGD algorithm not only reduces the training complexity of the full SGD and but also allows to parallelize the training task of $k$ local SGD models on multi-core computers.